lawrencegripper/ion/modules/README.md

 # Module
 A module is a processing unit or task.
 It can be written in any language as long as it has all its dependencies packaged into a container.
-All modules must be hosted on an accessible container registry in order for the Dispatcher to schedule it.
+A module can trigger other modules using events and can then pass data to those modules.

+## Writing a Module
+The recommended approach to writing a module is to write your processing code without any integration with Ion.
+For instance, if I wanted to write a module to resize an image.
+I could write a simple Python script to read a file from disk, use OpenCV to resize it, then write it to disk again.

+## Ionizing a Module
+In order to ionize your module, you'll need to integrate with Ion on 3 levels:

+* Environment variables
+* Filesystem
+* API

-## Envrionment variables
+### Envrionment variables
-Each module will be supplied with the following environment varaibles:
+Each module will be supplied with the following environment variables:
-* `SHARED_SECRET` - Used to authenticate requests to the sidecar
+* `SHARED_SECRET` - Used to authenticate requests to Ion's sidecar
-* `SIDECAR_PORT` - The local port your module can communicate with the sidecar on
+* `SIDECAR_PORT` - The local port your module can communicate with Ion's sidecar on
+* `SIDECAR_BASE_DIR` - **[Development Only]** Used to set the base directory for the module to write state to.
+If not provided, will default to `/ion/`.

+### FileSystem
+Ion expected a module to read/write data that is intended to be passed between modules using a specific directory structure.
+For details on how to leverage this directory structure, please refer to the [Sidecar docs](../sidecar/README.md).

+### API
+Ion will handle the transition of data between your modules for you if you instruct it to do so.
+This requires you to make a few simple calls to the Sidecar's API.
+For more information on how to do this, please refer to the [Sidecar docs](../sidecar/README.md).

+## Developing with the Sidecar
+In order to run your module against the sidecar, you'll need to follow the instructions on the [sidecar docs](../sidecar/README.md) to run the sidecar.

+Please review the `--development` configuration on the sidecar docs.

+### Chaining Modules Locally
+If you wish to develop multiple modules locally and have them chained together you will need to write an orchestration script.
+The script will configure and run the first module (likely setting the `baseDir` config to a relative path i.e. `module1`).

+The first module will output event data into the development folder `out/dev`.
+Once the first module has complete, grab the event context for the event your second module is going to process from the dev directory.
+Parse the event context JSON to extract the field:

+* `context.eventId`

+Configure your second module with a made up event Id.
+The event Id you extracted from the file should be passed in as the parent event Id.
+Run the secondary module and it should configure itself to load the resources output by your previous module.

-## Function
+## Dispatching a Module
-The function of a module is to execute some processing on some data.
-Existing data can be accessed via the sidecar API or pulled in from other sources.
-Please refer to the [Sidecar docs](../sidecar/README.md) for further details.
-Once you have the data you need, you are free to process it however you see fit.
-Once complete, you'll probably want to store the output in some external storage too.
-Again, this is possible using the sidecar or an directly against an external endpoint i.e. Azure SQL DB.

-> **Please note:** data you want to be accessible between independent modules should be stored or referenced using the provided sidecar data stores.
+The Dispatcher can only deploy Modules as containers.
+Therefore, it is required for you to containerize your module and upload it to an accessible container repositories i.e. [DockerHub](https://hub.docker.com).
+Once your container image is uploaded, refer to the [Dispatcher docs](../dispatcher/README.md) on how to run the Dispatcher.

+When the Dispatcher is running, it will dispatch your module in response to a new event on the topic it is subscribed to.
+We are currently writing a `gateway` service that will be able to trigger your module via a web hook.
+However, currently you need to publish a message to the topic manually.